 Dubai Free Zones Rules and Regulations

 Dubai free zones are specifically formed with the intent to offer tax concessions such as VAT, Income Tax, Corporate Tax and customs duty to businesses.
 These benefits encourage and attract foreign investments and facilitate economic activity in the city.
 A free trade zone in Dubai permits 100% ownership and complete exemption of tax.
 This serves an extremely encouraging and lucrative opportunity for business owners.
 Dubai is the first country to initiate free zones in Dubai, UAE.
-In order to successfully register and set up a business in the free zone, there is a list of procedures to be followed such as choosing a trading name, deciding the type of legal entity, applying for a business license and others.
+In order to successfully register and set up a business in the free zone, there are a few Free Zone rules and regulations which needs to be followed such as choosing a trading name, deciding the type of legal entity, applying for a business license and others.

 The free zones in Dubai include: